chrplr/AIP2015/00_Installation/install.md

     ```bash
     sudo apt-get update
     ```
- * [ ] go to [http://www.rstudio.com/products/rstudio/download/] and download the appropriate `.deb` installer for Debian/Ubuntu
+ * [ ] go to [http://www.rstudio.com/products/rstudio/download/] and download the appropriate `.deb` installer for Debian/Ubuntu.
+If your system is not that recent, go to [https://support.rstudio.com/hc/en-us/articles/206569407-Older-Versions-of-RStudio-Desktop] to find the appropriate installer file.

 1. Installation